Michael-Finley04/MART341-WebDesign/CourseHomework/Assignment7/README.md

-This weeek I have added activities.html which iss secound page for my website.
+This weeek I have added activities.html which is secound page for my website.
 On this page amade different tables to allow for a better more dynamic user experince.
 I added my ejail the webiste for contatcing me on the website.
 I also added a way to submit request for service.